Taurus Judge vs Public Defender: Side by Side Comparison

 The Main Difference

-The biggest difference between the two is size.
-The Taurus Judge is the full-sized variant, if you will.
-The Public Defender is the compact variant that features a shorter barrel and somewhat trimmer frame.
-They mostly aim the regular Judge at defensive shooting and use it as a woods or property gun.
-Even the Judge, with a mere three-inch barrel, is 7.5 inches long.
+The biggest differentiator between the two wheelguns is size.
+Look at the Taurus Judge as the full-sized monster of the family—the OG, if you will.
+The Public Defender?
+That’s the compact little brother.
+It’s got a shorter barrel and a notably trimmed-down frame, obviously.
+Most folks aim the standard Judge at defensive shooting, running it as a proper woods or property gun.
+Even the Judge with a baby three-inch barrel still stretches out to 7.5 inches overall.

-Using .410 shotshells that are a minimum of 2.5 inches long creates a long cylinder and a long gun.
-The Public Defender takes steps to make the weapon easier to conceal and aims at that market.
-The Public Defender barrels are shorter and measure out to 2.5 or 2 inches, dependent on the model.
-It gets to the point where the cylinder is slightly longer than the barrel.
+You’re slinging .410 shotshells that are at least 2.5 inches long, and that big boy of a round requires a long cylinder, which, naturally, creates a long gun.
+The Public Defender is a solid step toward making this revolver easier to conceal for the everyday guy, and that’s the market it’s aiming at.
+The Public Defender barrels are chopped down to 2.5 or even a short two inches, depending on the model you snag.
+It gets to the point where the cylinder is actually a tad longer than the barrel.
+That’s wild.

 Upgrades and Accessories for Taurus Judge